ACADEMIC APPOINTMENTS

 2017–2018 Leader, Paleography Working Group, Duke University

-2016–2017 Mentor for First Year Student, Department of English, Duke University
+2016–2017 Mentor for First Year Students, Department of English,

 2015–2016 Elected Representative, Duke Graduate English Association